Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  - Replace Mainboard.

 ## Error Codes
+These are some of the known error codes that the Photon will display.

 #### M_11820
 Machine will randomly freeze during print and display error, Z does not retract, fan stays on.